Article by Zoe Russell

 - provide you with home exercises, guidance and re-assessment,

-- offer real-time ultrasound as an option to assist your pelvic floor retraining.
+- offer real time ultrasound physiotherapy as an option to assist your pelvic floor retraining.

 What Else Can You Do to Help Your Pelvic Floor Muscles?